How Oprivia works

 Host

-Manages properties and open items, prioritises action points and coordinates internal or external execution.
+Manages properties and open items, prioritizes action points and coordinates internal or external execution.

 Operator view for assigned work, processing status and required documentation